Grand Central Terminal: In popular culture

 Grand Central Terminal has been the subject, inspiration, or setting for literature, television and radio episodes, and films.

 The MTA hosts about 25 large-scale and hundreds of smaller or amateur film and television productions every year.
 Grand Central has been a backdrop for romantic reunions between couples.
 After the terminal declined in the 1950s, it was more frequently used as a dark, dangerous place, even a metaphor for chaos and disorientation, featuring chase scenes, shootouts, homeless people, and the mentally ill.
 Almost every scene filmed in the terminal's train shed was shot on Track 34, one of the few platforms without structural columns blocking views.

 Grand Central Terminal's architecture, including its Main Concourse clock, are depicted on the stage of Saturday Night Live, a long-running NBC television show.
 The soundstage reconstruction of the terminal in Studio 8H was first installed in 2003.

 Notable literature featuring the terminal includes J. D. Salinger's novel The Catcher in the Rye as well as Report on Grand Central Terminal, a short story written by nuclear physicist Leo Szilard in 1948.
-The infrastructure in Grand Central inspired the novel The Invention of Hugo Cabret, and in turn, the film Hugo.
+The terminal inspired the title of Elizabeth Smart's 1945 novel By Grand Central Station I Sat Down and Wept, while its infrastructure inspired the novel The Invention of Hugo Cabret and film Hugo.